Passenger Railway Services Bill (Public Ownership) Bill: Second Reading

 Voting Aye meant

-Support renationalising passenger railway services and returning them to public ownership
+Support returning passenger rail services to public ownership by ending private franchises

 Voting No meant